jake-knerr/chess/README.md

 #### Multiple modifiers can be applied to the same content.

 > Why allow multiple modifiers when only a single fragment is allowed?
-Fragments are default styling, and default styling should be defined in a single location.
+Fragments are default styling, and default styling should be defined in a single rule.

 ```css
 .btn {